Patient education: Croup in infants and children (Beyond the Basics)

 Severity of croup — Croup can be very mild or very severe, depending on how difficult it is for the infant or child to pull air into the lungs.
 The size (diameter) of the windpipe (which is normally smaller in infants) and degree of narrowing due to swelling are important determinants of severity.
 Croup may become more severe when a child becomes agitated or upset.

-A child with moderate to severe croup may have to struggle to breathe in ways that can be frightening for both the child and parent (or other caregivers).
+A child with moderate to severe croup may struggle to breathe in ways that can be frightening for both the child and parent (or other caregivers).

 Moderate croup — A child with moderate croup may have stridor (high-pitched, noisy breathing) and retractions (sucking in of the skin around the ribs and the top of the sternum) at rest, may be slightly disoriented or agitated, and may have moderate difficulty breathing.